Loops in SU(2) and Factorization, II: Introduction

 For the groups $W^{d/2}(S^d,K)\subset VMO(S^d,K)\subset Meas(S^d,K)$, generic group elements are not continuous mappings (Recall that $s=d/2$ is the critical $L^2$ exponent: the Sobolev embedding $W^{s,L^2}(S^d)\to C^0(S^d)$ holds for $s>d/2$ and marginally fails for $s=d/2$).
 The usual approach to understanding the local structure of continuous mapping groups is to fix a proper open coordinate neighborhood of $1\in K$ (homeomorphic to $\mathbb R^n$, say) and consider the set of maps with image in this neighborhood.
 This fails in our context because generic group elements in this set are locally unbounded, and hence this set is not an open neighborhood of $1\in W^{d/2}(S^d,K)$ (or $VMO$, or $Meas$).
 For similar reasons conventional methods of algebraic topology do not apply to understand the global topology.
 This is problematic, because it is important to understand the local and global topology of these (Polish) mapping groups; see \cite{BN1}, \cite{BN2}, \cite{Brezis}, and references, for foundational work in this direction and further motivation.
 The simplest hypothesis - this is pure speculation - is that for all $d\ge 1$, $W^{d/2}(S^d,K)$ and $VMO(S^d,K)$ are topological manifolds (they are definitely not smooth Lie groups as Polish topological groups), and the inclusions

 are homotopy equivalences.
-A homotopy inverse to the first map can plausibly be constructed using a (short time) negative gradient flow for a conformally invariant energy function on $W^{d/2}(S^d,K)$ - the usual energy when $d=2$ - but to my knowledge this has not been done.
-A guiding idea is that VMO is the maximal category of maps which behave like continuous maps.
 This is exemplified by the existence of trace maps for VMO (see \cite{BN2}, and note we are considering an equatorial trace) and the nonexistence of trace maps for measurable maps in the above diagram.
 More directly relevant to this paper, in the elemental case $d=1$, the global topology for the smooth loop space is intimately related to the map where $A(g)$ is the Toeplitz operator with symbol $g$ (see chapter 6 of \cite{PS}); the point is that $VMO(S^1,K)$ is the natural domain (see Proposition \ref{opertopology} below for a more precise statement).

 \begin{remark} $Meas(S^d,K)$ is an outlier in this topological digression.
 Since its definition depends only upon the Lebesgue measure class of $S^d$, it is isomorphic to $Meas([0,1],K)$, and it is contractible. \end{remark}